California Driver Handbook - Sharing the Road

 Other types of slow-moving motorized vehicles, such as wheelchairs, scooters, Neighborhood Electric Vehicles (NEVs), and golf carts may legally operate on public roads.
 Adjust your speed accordingly to accommodate them.

-You may have seen lanes marked as NEV USE ONLY on roadways in some California towns, especially those near retirement communities and golf courses.
+You may have seen lanes marked or signs posted for NEV USE ONLY or NEV ROUTE on roadways in some California towns, especially those near retirement communities and golf courses.
+When you see these signs or markings, watch out for slow moving vehicles in the roadway.
 NEVs and LSVs are restricted from roadways where the speed limit is greater than 35 mph (CVC §§385.5 and 21260).
 The NEV and LSV vehicles reach a maximum speed of 25 mph.

 Owners of registered NEVs and LSVs must comply with financial responsibility laws and a driver license is required to operate the vehicle.